 - Excellent training, transferable skills, and great networking experience

-For more information about volunteering with HAVEN please call 603-436-4107 or email email@example.com.
+For more information about interning with HAVEN, and to formally apply, please call 603-436-4107 or email email@example.com.